-Polar volatiles were included in the 2007 NRC report as part of Concept 4, the deposition of volatiles by the solar wind was mentioned in Goal 7c, and the migration of surficial water to cold traps was included in Goal 8d.
-However, work from the last decade has pointed to a lunar 'water' cycle with three principal components: Primordial (interior) water, surficial water (linked to solar wind and meteorites), and polar (sequestered) water.
-While lunar samples were once thought to have water concentrations of less than 1 ppb, new work, since the 2007 NRC report was published, on the existing sample collection has demonstrated that primordial volatiles are present in the mantle source regions, which has implications for both the origin and evolution of the lunar mantle.
+Polar volatiles were included in the SCEM report as part of Concept 4, the deposition of volatiles by the solar wind was mentioned in Goal 7c, and the migration of surficial water to cold traps was included in Goal 8d.
+However, work from the last decade has pointed to a lunar 'water' cycle with three principal components: primordial (interior) water, surficial water (linked to solar wind), and polar (sequestered) water.
+While lunar samples were once thought to have water concentrations of less than 1 ppb, new work, since the SCEM report was published, on the existing sample collection has demonstrated that primordial volatiles are present in the mantle source regions, which has implications for both the origin and evolution of the lunar mantle.
 Water has been found in samples of pyroclastic glasses (Saal et al., 2008; Hauri et al., 2011) and crystalline mare basalts (e.g., Boyce et al., 2010; McCubbin et al., 2011), and evidence in remote sensing data extends the detection of volatiles to unsampled lithologies such as KREEP-rich magmatic sources (Klima et al., 2013) and pyroclastic glasses (Milliken and Li, 2017).
-Estimates suggest that the abundance of volatiles released during the eruption of mare basalts may have been sufficient to form a transient lunar atmosphere (Needham and Kring, 2017).
 New evidence for the importance of surficial volatiles in lunar soils was found through observations of fundamental OH vibrations in the near-infrared (Clark et al., 2009; Pieters et al., 2009; Sunshine et al., 2009), with volatiles found at both low and high latitudes, and larger abundances in colder regions near the terminator that suggested there may be a diurnal volatile cycle.
 OH has also been directly measured in regolith samples, and linked to interaction with the solar wind (Liu et al., 2012).
 What relationship these primordial and surficial volatiles have to those that are cold-trapped as frost or ice in polar regions is currently unknown.

-Identifying and characterizing the lunar volatile reservoirs and evaluating the interrelations of the primordial, surficial and polar 'water' cycle is thus a high priority for lunar science.
+Identifying and characterizing the lunar volatile reservoirs and evaluating the interrelations of the primordial, surficial, and polar 'water' cycle is thus a high priority for lunar science.

 Specific goals include: determine the composition and variability of endogenous volatiles entrained in lunar volcanic products; identify the sources of the mid-latitude surface hydroxyl and water, and determine how this component migrates; and determine the source(s) for lunar volatiles.
 While the latter two goals are included in Concepts 3, 5, 7, and 8, their importance and possible interconnection merits special mention here, specifically regarding the origin of the primordial (interior) water.